Shubham996633/Weather__App/README.md

  <li>For Small Devices User Has To<em> Put <i>On</i> there location</em> for on load fetch of weather.</li>
  </ul>

+ # API Provider: <a href = "https://openweathermap.org/"> OpenWeather </a>

+ ## Note

+   Some-time there is a clash between APIs so By that reason Weather App can't
+   able to complete your desired request so please visit after Some-time upto that it will be resolved by The Developer If not resolved Then Drop a Mail here : ( risjiomaujio7654@gmail.com )
  <h3>Enjoy The Weather App</h3>